testlabs1/python_labs/Pythonlabs_Readme/Error Handling in Python.md

-# Numerical And Date Data Types In Python
+# Error Handling in PythonNumerical And Date Data Types In Python

 ## Table of Contents